Changelog

 yeet service set <service> -p ...now points users toyeet initwhen an older catch install does not yet support published-port changes.

-yeet service set <service> -p ...can now update Docker published ports after a service exists, while--publish-resetmakes intentional replacements explicit.yeet run -p ...andyeet.tomlnow use the same persistent published-port model as follow-up service changes.yeet infonow shows saved published-port mappings for services that use yeet-managed network namespaces.
+yeet service set <service> -p ...can now update Docker published ports after a service exists, while--publish-resetmakes intentional replacements explicit.yeet run -p ...andyeet.tomlnow use the same persistent published-port model as follow-up service changes.yeet infonow shows saved published-port mappings for services that use service networking.

 - The web deploy terminal now clips its header inside the rounded shell, so the deploy output panel corners render cleanly.